Rent vs Buy Calculator

 M = P × (r(1+r)^n) ÷ ((1+r)^n − 1)

-Each year we add mortgage payments, property tax (1.2% of value), insurance (~$1,500 scaling with value), and maintenance (1% of value) to the buy column.
-We subtract equity built from amortization plus accumulated appreciation.
-The rent column escalates monthly rent by your rent-inflation rate annually.
+Each year we add mortgage payments, property tax (1.2%), insurance, and maintenance (1%) to the buy column, then subtract equity and appreciation.
+The rent column escalates by your rent-inflation rate annually.

 Send your numbers to our PropTech team